Suji04/first_ANN/README.md

 # first_ANN
-**Artificial Neural Network to predict if a customer will leave the bank.**
-*Implementation of an ANN in python3 with keras and tensorflow.*
+**Artificial Neural Network to predict if a customer will leave the bank.
+The ANN in written in python3 with keras and tensorflow.**

 # The neural network contains :

 >2 hidden layers with 10 nodes each